hydrastro/astrx/README.md

 configs directly into the classes.
 With this config the injector helper methods can be turned off.
 Helper methods: loadClassAndConfig, configurationMethodsHelper, addClass

+Controllers are responsible for building responses.
+Therefore controllers are responsible for buliding both HTML adn JSON JSON responses are specific for the API.
+So.
+Controllers call an init function. then they should set BOTH the template arguments AND the general JSON response data.
+So. when controllers call the models we should be sure that there's only ONE response in the controller ?
+Anyways yeah.
+You got the idea.
+Controllers should also set JSON data.
+Multiple responses?
+Status code = max.
+Response = responses.